soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-USB-APP/README.md

 # Catalyst AP USB APP
-This is a getting application to demontrate a simple use case with USB based appliacation.
+This is a getting application to demonstrate a simple use case with USB based application.
 For demonstration we use USB dongle with Zigbee support and [Zigbee2mqtt application](https://www.zigbee2mqtt.io/)

 ## Table of Contents